Task:

 Overview

-FuseChange and NTEN, introduced a new and innovative program that started in the Portland Metro Area called The Open Source Fellowship to support workforce development in Oregon’s Tech Sector.
+FuseChange in collaboration with Liminal Labs and NTEN, led the designed new and innovative program that started in the Portland Metro Area called The Open Source Fellowship.

-The program recognizes 30-40% of those unemployed are neurodivergent or persons with intellectual disabilities-differences.
-More often than not, this population of persons is more than capable, often possessing strengths that enable their teams to innovate.
-The challenge starts seeking out and landing a job when both employers and hiring committees, do not fully understand our neuro-differences.
-Once on the job working to sustain employment can also be difficult for a variety of reason.
-The impact in a regular cycle of being unemployed, manifests on a variety of fronts, but can ultimately lead to being without.
+The program recognizes 30-40% of those unemployed are neurodivergent persons.
+More often than not, this population is more than capable, often possessing strengths that enable their teams to innovate.
+The challenge can start seeking out and landing a job when both employers and hiring committees do not fully understand our neuro-differences.
+Once on the job working to sustain employment can also be difficult adpating to work environments.

 Neurodiverse persons are valuable!